xiaobozi/lilac/docs/quickstart.rst

 This command will start a web server here and tell lilac to start watch file changes - once you update source files, lilac will auto rebuild the blog.

-See build results in action, point your browser at http://localhost:8888
+To see build results in action, point your browser at http://localhost:8888

-For more about building server, see `server`
+For more about building server, see command :ref:`serve <command_serve>`

 Writing Steps
 -------------